papasanimohansrinivas/jekyll-now/_posts/2021-05-19-side-projects-stock-market-trading-ideas.md

 # Future scope

+I am thinking to know more people and their view towards the market and implement them in code as a service

-I am more than willing to colloborate (work) with anyone to bring their stock market ideas to a reality.
+I am more than willing to colloborate (work) with anyone to bring their stock market ideas or in fact any idea to a reality.

-Infact i am writing this post may be for this sole purpose.I am excited about new oppurtunities this could bring.
+Infact i am writing this post may be for this sole purpose.

-I have 6 years of writing python scripts and scaling servers in AWS cloud .
-Little experience in big data these days.
+I have 6 years of writing python scripts and scaling servers in AWS cloud . some what Little experience in big data these days.

+Feel free to reach me through whatsapp 7093054982 or papasani.mohansrinivas@gmail.com